Freddie Freeman Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.85 team ERA ranks seventh among all MLB pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 127 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.